farezhalim/vehicle-immobilizing-device/README.md

 2. Hardware (All Electrical hardware schematics, pcb's, etc. Include Mechanical Design as well, solidworks files, and concept designs.)
 2. Software (Resides on main processcor, Raspberry Pi Zero W)
 2. Testing  (Verification using ECU Simulator)

+For more info, please view the presentation slides and report document.